 In May of 2020, two weeks after the first lockdown ended in France, we took a day trip by car to Auvers sur Oise, where Van Gogh spent his final months.
+After being confined to a one-kilometer radius of our apartment throughout April, we were finally allowed to leave the city.
+New regulations permitted travel up to one hundred kilometers, and the beautiful little riverside town of Auvers Sur Oise is just thirty kilometers from Paris.

 From this path you can wander up to the church, then keep going up the hill to the small cemetery where Vincent Van Gogh is buried beside his brother, Theo.
-I visited the famous cemeteries of Paris to see the graves of Simone de Beuvoire, John Paul Sartre, Degas, Edith Piaf, Moliere.
-Jim Morrison, Balzac, and so many others.
-But none of the gravesites moved me in the way this simple, rustic gravesite for Vincent and Theo did.
+I had visited the famous cemeteries of Paris to see the graves of Simone de Beuvoire, John Paul Sartre, Degas, Edith Piaf, Moliere, Jim Morrison, Balzac, and many others.
+But none of the gravesites moved me the way this simple, rustic gravesite for Vincent and Theo did.
 For a touching glimpse of this fraternal relationship, read Dear Theo, comprised of letters written from Van Gogh to his supportive younger brother.

 walking along the river in Auvers sur Oise